This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 Usually, during the 90 minutes of training, a few individuals will drop in and mess around with the equipment.
 They’re usually there for a few minutes before leaving.
 Most of them aren’t sure what to do.

 A common mistake I see is people trying to workout at the park similar to how they exercise at the gym (do a “set,” rest a few minutes, do another set, etc.).

 That usually doesn’t work.

 Firstly, there are no machines to tell you what to do.
-Secondly, because there are no heavy stacks of weights at the park, you have to increase effort in other areas (such as volume) to have a highly effective workout.
+Secondly, because there are no heavy stacks of weights at the park, you must increase effort in other areas (such as volume) for a highly effective workout.
 Try circuit training instead!
 I encourage you to experiment with: